salehiac/OpenBallBot-RL/Readme.md

 Make sure you have CMake and a C++17 compiler installed.

-### Building Mujoco from source (python bidings will be built separately)
+### Building MuJoCo from source (python bindings will be built separately)

-    1. Clone the mujoco repository: `git clone https://github.com/deepmind/mujoco.git` and cd into it.
+    1. Clone the MuJoCo repository: `git clone https://github.com/deepmind/mujoco.git` and cd into it.
     2. This step is optional but **recommended** due to the patching issue mentioned above: `git checkout 99490163df46f65a0cabcf8efef61b3164faa620`
     3. Copy the patch `mujoco_fix.patch` provided in our repository to `<your_mujoco_repo>`, then `cd` into the latter and apply the patch: `patch -p1 < mujoco_fix.patch`

-The rest of the instructions are identitcal to the [official mujoco guide](https://mujoco.readthedocs.io/en/latest/programming/#building-mujoco-from-source) for building from source:
+The rest of the instructions are identical to the [official MuJoCo guide](https://mujoco.readthedocs.io/en/latest/programming/#building-mujoco-from-source) for building from source:

     4. Create a new build directory and cd into it.
     5. Run `cmake $PATH_TO_CLONED_REPO` to configure the build.